 Also, Ubud is becoming quite popular among the digital nomad community.
-And although the authorities are incouraging the infiltration by so-called influencers, the impact on the local community is at least economically rather negative.
-Although those foreigners are contributing a bit to the economy, they cause a price-gouge so that goods and services become unaffordable for the locals.
+And although the authorities are encouraging the infiltration by so-called influencers, the impact on the local community is at least economically rather negative.
+Although those foreigners are contributing a bit to the economy, they cause a price gouge so that goods and services become unaffordable for the locals.

 Obviously, this problem is not endemic to Bali.

 In pre-colonial times, Ubud was the seat of Bali’s feudal princes.
 During the Dutch colonial rule, those aristocrats were disempowered.
 Nevertheless, members of the former feudal clans still have remarkable significance in Bali.

 To this date, Ubud is considered the artistic capital of Bali.
 Fine painting, textile art, and traditional wood carvings are made and exhibited in Ubud.
 Consequently, the town has also been the residence of European and American artists since the 1920s.